rserota/wad/README.md

     loop    : false, // If true, the audio will loop.
 This parameter only works for audio clips, and does nothing for oscillators. pitch   : 'A4',  // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. detune  : 0,     // Set a default detune on the constructor if you don't want to set detune on <code>play()</code>.
 Detune is measured in cents.
-100 cents is equal to 1 semitone. panning : -5,    // Horizontal placement of the sound source.
-Sensible values are from 10 to -10. env     : {      // This is the ADSR envelope. attack  : 0.0,  // Time in seconds from onset to peak volume.
+100 cents is equal to 1 semitone. panning : -.5,    // Horizontal placement of the sound source.
+Possible values are from 1 to -1. env     : {      // This is the ADSR envelope. attack  : 0.0,  // Time in seconds from onset to peak volume.
 Common values for oscillators may range from 0.05 to 0.3. decay   : 0.0,  // Time in seconds from peak volume to sustain volume.